 Quick Covid-19 Update

 We are pleased to say that we were able to have a 2pm Good Friday service and a 10.30am Easter Day service this year!
 We now hope to have a service every Sunday at 10.30am.Sadly, social distancing must be maintained, no congregational singing is allowed, and masks must be worn (unless individuals have exemptions).
 Also, there is always something available each week on Facebook - the village pages, eg click on Chalk people and opinions(scroll down to find it) - and an audio recording is also on our dedicated phone line (01474) 626 090.

 For a poster about vaccine fraud, click on the Events/Services tab in the left-hand column.

-Currently we remain open for private prayer on a Sunday between 10 and 11am.
-Now, and even when we are able to return to normal worship, while it would be really lovely to see you, for the forseeable future, it is vital that all remain socially distant.
+It is vital that all remain socially distant.
 If in church, you must wear masks (unless exempt), sit as directed, keep your distance both on arrival and on exit, and

 you must notshake hands or 'meet' or 'mingle' outside your household/bubble.

 Remember that a new simple service, lasting about 15 minutes, will be updated on the village Facebook sites at some point each Sunday morning.
 Eg click on Chalk people and opinions and scroll down to find it.
 This service essentially consists of a reading, reflection and hymn.

 For those less keen on the internet, an audio recording of the latest Vicar's talk should be available via the telephone on (01474) 626 090 - please tell your friends.